Randox

-In 2020, Randox was awarded nearly £500 million by the UK government to provide private-sector COVID-19 testing at the cost of about £49 per kit.
+In 2020, Randox was awarded nearly £500 million by the government of the United Kingdom to provide private-sector COVID-19 testing at the cost of about £49 per kit.

 History

 Randox was established in 1982 by its owner, Peter FitzGerald, in Crumlin, Northern Ireland.
 Beginning with a team of six employees, by 2020 the company had 2,700 employees.
 In 2014 it invested €25 million in developing a site in Dungloe, County Donegal, aiming to create more than 470 jobs in research, engineering and life sciences by 2020.
 It moved into the Randox Science Park, a 45-acre R&D and manufacturing site housed on the former Massereene Barracks in 2019.
 Randox Health has sponsored the Grand National at Aintree racecourse since 2017.
 The company was restructured in March 2020 to be ultimately held by Randox (IOM) Ltd based in the Isle of Man.
 The company stated this was "to support any future transfer of company ownership to future generations" but The Times noted that the move could help the company avoid paying millions in tax.
 In April 2022, the company purchased Boston House in Fitzroy Square, London for £29m from the entrepreneur Touker Suleyman and was expected to spend a further £15m to convert the property into The Randox Institute which will be an education centre for personalised healthcare.